 As with most settings, jungles tend to have certain types of music associated with them.
 Think of a jungle, and you might imagine tribal drums, maybe some exotic instruments like the panflute or kalimba... but sometimes, you get swingy and brassy music instead.

 Perhaps this is because jungles are perceived as colorful and diverse environments, which makes them conducive to some fun and catchy jazz.
 Expect to see jungle animals such as monkeys, birds, elephants, or others as musicians.
-When animal musicians appear, an elephant will likely play on its trunk like a trumpet or saxophone.
-"Swing" is both a type of jazz, and what monkeys and other apes do on vines.
+When animal musicians appear, an elephant will likely play on its trunk like a trumpet or saxophone, and monkeys or apes will drum on tree trunks, coconuts or their own chest.
+A crocodile's teeth may be played like a xylophone.
+"Swing" is both a type of jazz, and what monkeys and apes do on vines.